Articles

 The human factor or social engineering contributes to password compromises.
 It is estimated that employees share their password eight times a year.
 Passwords can also be cajoled from untrained or naïve workers.
 The standard rule is NEVER share a password.
 Remember the cliché of the “Six Degrees of Separation.”
 You cannot know who will eventually end up with your password and own it.

-To cope with these issues, many leading edge firms are adopting a in-depth defense strategy utilizing three elements to better safeguard their information
+To cope with these issues, many leading edge firms are adopting a in-depth defense strategy utilizing three elements to better safeguard their information.

 The three layers of authentication consist of: